1552980358/MusicPlayer/README.md

   during the usage of this project software.
   Particular components, e.g., animation, are all trying the best to provide to the user, to enhance the visual feedback.
-  Different characterics will provided related to the maintaining stage and the release of beta and release of Android SDK.
+  Different features will be provided with reference to the maintaining stage and the release of beta and release of Android SDK.
   Added, this is a totally free and open-sourced project, with all component projects, implemented dependencies, are all open-sourced.
   Different open-source licenses are implemented in different component